hydronica/go-dates/README.md

 - **PrevMonthToDate Function**: Returns the start and end dates of the previous month to the given date.
 - **PrevYearMtd Function**: Returns the start and end dates up to a given date of the same month in the previous year.
 - **YearToDate Function**: Returns the start of the year and end date from a given date.
-- **PreviousYearToDate Function**: Returns the start and end dates of the previous year.
+- **PreviousYearToDate Function**: Returns the start and end dates of the previous year for the given date.
-- **StartOfMonth Function**: Returns the first day of the given date's month at midnight UTC.
+- **StartOfMonth Function**: Returns the first day of the given date's month.

 ## Usage